 - Ideal breast size varies among women and can depend on your body’s frame and personal preferences

 - Poorly chosen implant sizes can create an unbalanced appearance in some women

-- Your implants can be exchanged for larger implants if your desired volume wasn’t achieved or smaller implants if you believe your breasts are now disproportionately large
+- Your implants can be exchanged for larger implants if your desired increase in size wasn’t achieved or smaller implants if you believe your breasts are now disproportionately large or causing discomfort

 - Changing the material of your implants can also affect how your implants sit and look on your chest